Durian is a fruit unique to Southeast Asia.

-But when good durians are available at reasonable prices I can, for weeks on end, make durian the staple of my diet.
+But when good durians are available at reasonable prices I can, as I do when in Penang, Malaysia, for weeks on end, make durian the staple of my diet.
 And I enjoy a good health doing so.

 I haven't been to a hospital or physician for years, and I practically never take any medicine.
 Anyway, I have little confidence in medical science, and would never undergo an operation that requires full anesthesia.

-Gourmet durian culture will have to be centered on Sumatra and Borneo, just as wine and cheese culture is centered on France.
+Gourmet durian culture will have to be centered on Malaysia (with Penang ranking highest) and Indonesia, just as wine and cheese culture is centered on France.

-Thailand may currently be the world's main durian exporter, and has the lowest prices (during the season in May), but Indonesia is the cradle of the fruit, and has hundreds of yet unclassified varieties.
+Thailand may currently be the world's main durian exporter, and has the lowest prices (during the season in May), but Malaysia and Indonesia are the cradle of the fruit, and have hundreds of yet unclassified varieties.

 Those who know only the standard Thai Mon Thong variety will be surprised in how many different flavors and textures durian can come.